NemesisSSBU/Playable_Bosses/README.md

 *Step 2*

-- Drag and drop the unpacked files ("atmosphere" and "Ultimate") into the root of your Switch SD card
+- Drag and drop the unpacked files ("atmosphere" and "ultimate") into the root of your Switch SD card

 *Step 3*

 - Start the game and you should be good to go!
 ## Warning
 This mod is NOT compatable with the Giga Bowser mod, hence we made Giga Bowser playable without the help of another mod.